-Opening a company – an important step for foreigners who want a business account
+Opening a company – an important step for international entrepreneurs who want a business account

 The main purpose of opening a company is to create a legal entity, which will act as a shield against any possible liabilities.

-A company can be used to open bank accounts and transfer money abroad.
-It eliminates the risk of dealing directly with banks or other financial institutions and provides confidentiality for owners and employees, who are not required to disclose their identity in any way – this is also why foreign investors choose Estonia as their preferred location for setting up businesses.
+A company can be used to open business accounts and transfer money abroad.
+It eliminates the risk of dealing directly with branches or other financial institutions and provides confidentiality for owners and employees, who are not required to disclose their identity in any way – this is also why foreign investors choose Estonia as their preferred location for setting up businesses.

 Open your business account without paperwork with wamo

-If you are someone who doesn't want to get into lengthy and time-consuming paperwork and standard bank processing timelines, then a wamo account might be a good fit for you.
+If you are someone who doesn't want to get into lengthy and time-consuming paperwork and standard financial service processing timelines, then a wamo account might be a good fit for you.
 This account is designed to make it easy and stress-free for business owners to open business accounts in Estonia with no unnecessary paperwork needed.
-You can simply open a business account in minutes from your home country. wamo actively seeks to ease processes for business owners who have struggled in the past to open a business account with banks or any financial service provider.
+You can simply open a business account in minutes from your home country. wamo actively seeks to ease processes for business owners who have struggled in the past to open a business account with traditional institutions or any financial service provider.

 wamo is a holistic financial management platform that can be used for